Bernheim-Jeune

-Bernheim-Jeune gallery is one of the oldest art galleries in Paris.
+The Galerie Bernheim-Jeune was one of the oldest art galleries in Paris.

-Opened on Rue Laffitte in 1863 by Alexandre Bernheim (1839-1915), friend of Delacroix, Corot and Courbet, it changed location a few times before settling on Avenue Matignon.
+Opened on Rue Laffitte in 1863 by Alexandre Bernheim (1839–1915), friend of Delacroix, Corot and Courbet, it changed location a few times before settling on Avenue Matignon.
 The gallery promoted realists, Barbizon school paintings and, in 1874, the first impressionist and later Post-Impressionist painters.
 It closed in 2019.

 History

-In 1901, Alexandre Bernheim, with his sons, Josse (1870–1941), and Gaston (1870–1953), organized the first important exhibition of Vincent van Gogh paintings in Paris with the help of art critic Julien Leclercq.
+In 1901 Alexandre Bernheim, with his sons, Josse (1870–1941), and Gaston (1870–1953), organized the first important exhibition of Vincent van Gogh paintings in Paris with the help of art critic Julien Leclercq.

-In 1906, Bernheim-Jeune frères started presenting works by Pierre Bonnard, Édouard Vuillard, Paul Cézanne, Henri-Edmond Cross, Kees van Dongen, Henri Matisse, Le Douanier Rousseau, Raoul Dufy, Maurice de Vlaminck, Amedeo Modigliani, Maurice Utrillo and Georges Dufrénoy.
+In 1906 Bernheim-Jeune frères started presenting works by Pierre Bonnard, Édouard Vuillard, Paul Cézanne, Henri-Edmond Cross, Kees van Dongen, Henri Matisse, Henri Rousseau, Raoul Dufy, Maurice de Vlaminck, Amedeo Modigliani, Maurice Utrillo and Georges Dufrénoy.

 From 1906 to 1925, art critic Félix Fénéon was the director of the gallery and was instrumental in bringing in the art of Georges Seurat and Umberto Boccioni.
 The gallery became one of the centers of the artistic avant-garde.
-In 1906, the gallery also began publishing monographs; its first release was devoted to the paintings of Eugène Carrière.
+In 1906 the gallery also began publishing monographs; its first release was devoted to the paintings of Eugène Carrière.
 In 1919 it also launched a bimonthly bulletin about artistic life.

-In 1922, an exhibition brought together works by Alice Halicka, Auguste Herbin, Pierre Hodé, Moïse Kisling, Marie Laurencin, Henri Lebasque, Fernand Léger and Henri Matisse.
+In 1922 an exhibition brought together works by Alice Halicka, Auguste Herbin, Pierre Hodé, Moïse Kisling, Marie Laurencin, Henri Lebasque, Fernand Léger and Henri Matisse.